-Sparks, a Democrat, was the representative for Illinois's 16th congressional district from 1881 to 1883.
+Sparks was the representative for Illinois’s 16th congressional district and was a Democrat.
+He served from 1881 to 1883.

 From Dec 1875 to Mar 1883, Sparks missed 410 of 1,493 roll call votes, which is 27.5%.
 This is on par with the median of 28.9% among the lifetime records of representatives serving in Mar 1883.
 The chart below reports missed votes over time.